Renewable Natural Gas (RNG) Tail Gas VOC Control

 Regenerative Thermal Oxidizer (RTO)

-The most efficient thermal oxidizer for tail gas control, is a Regenerative Thermal Oxidizer (RTO).
+The most efficient thermal oxidizer for low CH4 concentration tail gas control, is a Regenerative Thermal Oxidizer (RTO).
 During operation of the standard two chamber RTO, the VOCs are directed into one of the system’s regenerators, an internally insulated vessel containing specialized ceramic media heat exchanger which allows thermal rate efficiencies up to 97%.

 TRITON_RTO_CPI